-\ 2014 undergraduate class who graduated between July 1, 2013 and June 30, 2014 who started at your institution as first- time students and received a bachelor's degree between July 1, 2013 and June 30, 2014.
+H4 Provide the number of students in the 2015 undergraduate class who started at your institution as first st-time students and received a bachelor's degree between July 1, 2014 and June 30, 2015.
+Exclude students who transferred into your institution.
+4431